j-x-lin/SportsAnalyzer/README.md

 # Future Directions #
 Here are some possible future directions I hope to take this project:

-1. Finetune the YOLOv5 network to distinguish between players and referees
+1. Finetune the YOLOv5 network to distinguish between players and referees or train my own object detection model to do this task.

 2. Improve the recognition by using a different color for different players, and keep track of different players between consecutive frames

-3. Improve the homography calculation even further
+3. Improve the organization of information in the movements graph, such as coloring all presnap motion the same color range, then using different colors for postsnap motion.